tim-pipi/tp/docs/DeveloperGuide.md

 * **Faster note management for Users**: Editing notes will be reduced from a two step process (Note deleting and then Note editing) into a one step process (Note editing)

+### Sort Status Enhancement

+**Current Implementation**: The current implementation of sorting by status results in a behavior where the statuses are sorted in lexicographical order.

+**Planned Enhancement**: We plan to change the way Status is sorted to make the sort logic more meaningful. (e.g. Rejected and Accepted internships are lower than all the other statuses because they are "completed" applications with no further follow-ups)

+**Proposed Changes**:

+* **Status compareTo Method**: Rather than comparing the 2 strings lexicographically, we compare the enum representation of the strings from both objects.

+* **Status StatusEnum nested class**: We propose to rearrange the enums such that the more important ones are above, and the less important ones are below.
+  The order of importance is as follows:
+  Offered > Assessment > Interview > Pending > Accepted > Rejected

+**Expected Benefits**:

+* **More meaningful sort**: When Status is sorted, it will now show the more urgent applications to be followed up on to the user either on the top or at the bottom depending on whether the user sorted it in ascending or descending order.